Wok & Skillet

 cabbage and shrimp in wok

-Add 1 ½ pounds of egg noodles.
+Add 1 ½ pounds of fresh yellow egg noodles.
 Fresh egg noodles should be easily accessible in most Asian supermarkets.
-Hokkien noodles or yakisoba noodles work well for this recipe.
-Alternatively, you can also use instant noodles or ramen.
+Hokkien or yakisoba noodles work great, or you can use instant noodles if that’s what you’ve got.

 pouring sauce over noodles for Mie Goreng